 I wasn’t originally going to stain or use string art for these thrift store wooden heart shaped pieces.
 Instead, I was going to paint them bright colors, writing phrases you find on little candy hearts.
 I love you.
 Be mine.
 I mean it’ll be Valentine’s Day soon so that would have been perfect, right?

-At some point, I realized I wasn’t a child and had the urge to be an adult which is a rarity.
+At some point, I had the urge to be an adult which is a rarity.
 I wanted warmth.
 I wanted to show love.
 To show what I feel when I think of my husband.
 Sure, we’re not perfect but, I definitely wouldn’t be imperfect with anyone else.
 Not that there is a single thing wrong with bright colored wooden hearts.
 I mean, I was gonna go that route but, I just wasn’t feeling it.

 Please know some links in this post are affiliate links.
 If you click on a link and make a purchase, I receive a small commission with no extra cost to you.
 Thank you.
 Click here for my full disclosure.

 - Palm Sander (I use this)

 - Lint Free Cloths (I use cut up t-shirts)

 - Chalk Paint (you may not need)

 - Wipe On Poly